Click on the image to enlarge it

 “…and I saw the glory of the God of Israel coming from the east.
 His voice was like the roar of rushing waters.”
 (Ezekiel 43:2)

-As I lay awake in my one-man tent listening to the waves crash on Wineglass Bay, this was the Bible verse that kept rolling around in my mind.
+As I lay awake late into the night in my little tent listening to the waves crash on Wineglass Bay, this was the Bible verse that kept rolling around in my mind.
 In all my trips to Wineglass Bay the waves had never sounded as loud as they did that night.
 In my dreamy state I thought of heaven and of what it will be like to finally hear my Lord’s voice as the sound of mighty waters.
 I felt very small, fragile, mortal…

 Then my mind drifted onto another passage of Scripture about heaven: